ModelEarth/community/resources/censusreporter/README.md

+# CensusReporter

+Project: Update [CensusReporter.org](https://CensusReporter.org) from Python 2 to 3.
+Add environmentally-enabled IO Charts to maps.

-# Venv and Django with Postgres
+## Venv and Django with Postgres

-GOAL: Since Wazimap provides a Python 3 fork of Census Reporter, we're using it to modernize Census Reporter.
+Since the Wazimap fork provides a Python 3 version of Census Reporter, use it as a starting point for updating the US version of Census Reporter.
 Wazimap is used in Africa and India.

-Beforehand, contact CensusReporter.org to see if they will upgrade to our Python 3.0 version with environmentally-enabled IO widgets added.

 ### Mac Users